 It’s time for a mindset reset regarding the true value of technology to business.
 “Connectivity” was the buzzword of the 2010s, but today’s theme among savvy business leaders is “automation.”

-A true vacation can be more than a dream
+A true vacation from your business can be more than a dream

 Clockwork outlines a seven-step process for untethering the business owner from business operations.
 A pivotal phase is Step 4: “Capture Systems,” when the goal is to create a record of each process the company follows.
 Armed with this documentation, the business owner can then find ways to delegate and/or automate processes, extricating themselves from the day-to-day.

-From where you stand, if a month-long break seems unbelievable, then your first step is to start documenting processes and procedures across your business.
-(Michalowicz is a big fan of using screen-recording software to capture the way things get done.)
+From where you stand, if a month-long break seems unbelievable, then your first step to take a vacation from your business is to start documenting processes and procedures across your business.
+Michalowicz is a big fan of using screen-recording software to capture the way things get done.

 Once you’ve recorded your processes, take a look around at what some other business owners are doing to claim their vacation time.
 That fellow relaxing on the beach without his laptop may be running a marketing campaign, paying his employees, and conducting job interviews—all without leaving his lounge chair.